 * The other surprising omission.
 While there is a fairly strong theoretical motivation (despite my first concern), by the time I got to the methods, I really didn't know how the hypotheses mapped on to the experimental contrasts and/or conditions?
 Actually, in retrospect, I'm not entirely sure what the hypothesis were?! (which is odd considering how theoretical the intro was).
 It would help to have some clear statements of the form: "if perception works this way, then we should see a difference in [something] between [some two conditions]".
 By the time I got to the results, I just kind of had a vision of a general purpose, well constructed distributional learning task, and the authors were gonna just kind of see what it showed.
 But I don't think that's what they're up to here.

-That is correct.
+That is correct and we appreciate the charitable take in spite of the reviewer’s doubts.
 As outlined in the main part of this letter, our ultimate goal is to evaluate the extent to which distributional learning can quantitatively account for changes in listeners’ perception.
 This is now anticipated in the introduction.
 Our introduction also is intended to orient readers who are less familiar with this type of reasoning than the reviewer.
 That is why we initially provide readers with qualitative predictions of the type that they might be more familiar with from previous work (Predictions 1-4).
 We also have revised the Methods section to more clearly motivate our design decisions.

 * I never really understood how they are going to test the hypothesis that the prior state of the category system constrains or predicts subsequent adaptation.
 That seems to be one of their clear goals here.
 But they only kind of argue that because they had a pre-test they must be doing that .
 But the presumption seems to be here that everyone had the same prior state.
 And if everyone is the same to start, and everyone adapts the same, how does this test the hypothesis?
 To test this, it would seem like you'd need to manipulate the prior state and showed that this influenced the course of later learning?
 Maybe this could be done in an individual differences framework (e.g., compare the course of learning for people who's pretest boundary was a little lower to those with a slightly higher boundary).